(Or how I lost my left eye, like depicted in Hugo.)

 Regardless, for most people, the word "fireworks" rings a bell and they at least get that it was an accident due to fireworks.
 For many others, the term "bottle rocket" is familiar also and so they get it even better.
 But even then, at this point, unless people are really curious and question me further to explain the story, people assume it was something I actively did ("my fault" if you will, but I dislike that word) that led to me losing my eye.

 But if people are curious and have the time to hear the story with a lot of parenthetical comments, this is how it goes.
-It was the first day of Diwali on November 15, 1982 (I actually remember it as November 11, 1982 for some reason --- maybe because I was 11 years old then).
+It was the first day of Diwali on November 15, 1982 (I actually remember it as November 11, 1982 for some reason).
 Diwali (anglicised, I'd argue since its proper Sanskrit name is "Deepavali") is an Indian festival of lights celebrated for various reasons related to Hindu (and Jain and potentially other religious) mythologies.
 It is celebrated by traditional festivities that include families getting together, lighting a lot of lamps, having various special events such as concerts particularly at temples.
 But the most important part to me growing up (I am a born pyromaniac) was by setting off fireworks.

 By "setting off fireworks", I don't mean it in the sense that someone arranges a (sometimes spectacular) fireworks display people go "ooh" and "aah" over them, such as what we happens here in the US on the Fourth of July and New Year's Eve in various cities and a much better one practically every single day at Disney World (check it out, I had green hair then!).
 I mean that every one buys their own fireworks and sets them off during the three days the festival is officially celebrated (some will have an itchy trigger finger and some will have left overs).
 I do not know if things have changed in India but that's how it was then.
 People would literally blow up millions of dollars (yes, dollars) worth of fireworks during that period every single year.